Through the years, blogger Amy Schwabe has found many restaurants that are happy to accommodate her daughter's peanut

-A WORD OF CAUTION: I am not a doctor.
-I am sharing my experiences only.
+A WORD OF CAUTION: Amy is sharing my experiences only.
 Food allergies can be deadly and need to be taken seriously.
-Do not substitute my judgment for your own.
 If you go to these restaurants, make sure you talk to the staff about your allergies, and feel comfortable before you eat anything.

-A note about locations: Although some of the restaurants in this review have multiple locations, I am just noting the locations we actually visited.
+A note about locations: Although some of the restaurants in this review have multiple locations, these are the locations Amy and her family actually visited.

 2500 N. Mayfair Rd., Wauwatosa, (414) 978-1000